utkarshg6/helpful/Git.md

 - It provides the history of all the git operations that had been executed.
 - The topmost row provides the latest git operation performed.
-- It only saves the history of last 60 days.
+- It only saves the history of the last 60 days.

 ```zsh
 git reflog